-I am incredibly privileged to serve the church of Christ in a variety of ways, most specifically as assistant professor of New Testament and Dean of Students at Reformed Theological Seminary, Orlando (full-time) and as assistant pastor at River Oaks Church (PCA) (part-time).
+I am incredibly privileged to serve the church of Christ in a variety of ways, most specifically as assistant professor of New Testament and Dean of Students at Reformed Theological Seminary, Orlando (full-time) and as associate pastor at River Oaks Church (PCA) (part-time).

 I completed a PhD in New Testament at the University of Cambridge in Cambridge, United Kingdom (my supervisor is Dr. Simon Gathercole).
 My thesis was titled, “Old Testament Conceptual Metaphors and the Christology of Luke’s Gospel” (now published with T&T Clark).

 In 2013 I graduated with a Master of Divinity from RTS (Charlotte campus).
 While at RTS, I served as teaching assistant for Dr. John W.P.
 Oliver (now retired) and as intern for Dr. Michael J. Kruger, President and NT Professor at RTS.
 From 2011 to 2013, I served as Adult Education and Discipleship intern at Uptown Church (PCA), where my wife and I had been members since 2007.